-The Affluence Partners financial planning team works closely with our clients to develop forward looking tax strategies that can significantly reduce the amount of taxes you pay throughout your retirement.
+The Affluence Partners financial planning team works closely with our client to develop forward looking tax strategies that can significantly reduce the amount of taxes you pay throughout your retirement.
 Lower taxes mean less of your money is needed to pay your taxes and thus provides an opportunity to both take on less investment risk while at the same time helping your dollars last much longer.

-Canadian national debt is projected to rise to $683,000,000,000 by the end of 2020 and will continue climbing for years to come.
+Canadian national debt is projected to rise to $2,100,000,000,000 by the end of 2023 and may continue climbing for years to come.
 The growing government debt will likely force personal tax rates higher in the future.
 Most Canadians save for retirement inside a Registered Retirement Savings Plan (RRSP), Registered Pension Plan (RPP) or Locked-In Retirement Account (LIRA) and every dollar that comes out of these plans is fully taxable as ordinary income.
 (The same rates as T4 employment income.)
 Many of the good savers find themselves paying more income tax in retirement than they did during their working years.
 Income taxes play a central role in determining how long your retirement fund will last.

 For instance, compare the retirements of twin brothers Josh and Adam.
-They both need $8,000 per month after tax income indexed at inflation to maintain their lifestyle in retirement.
+They both need $8,000 per month after income tax indexed at inflation to maintain their lifestyle in retirement.
 They both have saved the same amount of retirement dollars.

 Josh did what most Canadians do and instead of embracing tax planning, he embraced tax preparation.
 Now in retirement, Josh’s portfolio can sustainably provide him with a 100% taxable income of $10,733.92 per month, which will net him the $8,000 monthly cash flow he needs in the province of Alberta at an average tax rate of 31.39% to maintain his lifestyle.
 It is important to note that Josh’s taxable income for the year will be $128,807 so, most of the age credit amount and Old Age Security (OAS) will be clawed back.